Maybe you’ve heard of it…and maybe you haven’t.

 But Holacracy counters these tendencies, Robertson assures us, through something he calls “distributive authority.”

 Inspired by the sort of “self-organization” that occurs in cities and other communities as they grow and develop, Robertson argues that organizational power can be successfully transferred from people (the old way) to a “process” (the new way).
 No more bosses in charge, and no longer will subordinates have to wait around for directives.
 According to management by Holacracy, employees at all levels have the power to make their own decisions.

-And with distributed authority, no one has the right to tell someone else what to do.
+And with distributed authority, no one has the right to tell anyone else what to do.